 VibrantWords Translations has recently turned one, which has made me reflect quite a lot and look back on this incredible year, my first as a freelancer and full-time translator after a decade as a language teacher.
-The road has been windy, and it still is, for one year isn’t long enough to be fully established.
+The road has been winding, and it still is, for one year isn’t long enough to be fully established.
 But it’s also been an exciting learning experience.

 Looking at the notes I’ve been taking throughout the process, I decided to write a series of practical posts about the steps I’ve taken to become a freelance translator in the hope of helping those thinking about doing the same – whether they have previous experience or not.
 I’ve found so much useful information out there, often times completely free, that I feel it is my turn to give back.